UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 travel that is reimbursed or sponsored by a federal, state, or local government agency, an institution of higher education as defined at 20 U.S.C.
 1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education.

-COI Official: The COI official shall perform the duties established in this policy relating to the review of SFI Disclosures and the management and reporting of FCOI.
+- The COI official shall perform the duties established in this policy relating to the review of SFI disclosures and the management and reporting of FCOI.

 reading, understanding and complying with this policy and with the corresponding procedures, as applicable;